knu/sup/README.md

 `sup` currently supports CVS (`cvs`), Subversion (`svn`), Git (`git`/`git-svn`), Mercurial (`hg`) and Bazaar (`bzr`).

+Git-only features:

+- Calls `hub sync` if hub(1) if available
+- Updates remotes in parallel
+- Follows the `master` to `main` switch in remotes

 If called as `vcs`, the name of SCM detected is printed for each given path.